 Especially if your recording or practice room is a shared space, having soundproofing panels that look presentable even when you’re not recording is going to keep everybody happy.
 Most of the top manufacturers usually have a few color options for their products, and often you’ll even see different textures available on foam panels.

-The panel’s texture does add an interesting look, but it’s entirely functional, of course, so whether its pyramids, egg carton, ridges or checkerboard, each style will contribute to the overall soundproofing or sound management of the space.
+The panel’s texture does add an interesting look, but it’s entirely functional, of course.
+So whether pyramids, egg carton, ridges, or checkerboard, each style will contribute to the overall soundproofing or sound management of the space.

 Most panels don’t come with any kind of pre-prep for mounting.
 Rigid panels will require that you install hanging hardware yourself, and most foam panels will need to be mounted on wood or cardboard before hanging.
 Better foam kits will at least come with adhesive strips to help you stick the panels to the backing of your choice, but it’s often the case that more adhesive is necessary.